Frequently asked questions

 How do cellular agriculture products compare to plant-based alternatives?

-Plant-based meats are made with plant proteins processed in ways to closely resemble the flavour and mouthfeel of meat.
+On the other hand, plant-based meats are made with plant proteins processed in ways to closely resemble the flavour and mouthfeel of meat.

 Thank you!
 Your submission has been received!